johanclasson/vso-agent-tasks/README.md

 ## Update Database with DbUp

 Runs a set of SQL scripts in a folder with help of [DbUp](https://dbup.github.io/).
 Scripts to be run can be filtered by name.
 It is optional whether to log run SQL scripts to a version history table or not.
 Scripts which are not logged are run every time a database is updated.

+## RoboCopy

+Copies files with RoboCopy with the arguments /MIR /R:5 /W:30.